-With a couple of hours free before sunset and a beautifully clear Sunday afternoon, I decide to continue my mission to find a few more trig stations, and hopefully locate some Aboriginal engraving sites…
+With a couple of hours free before sunset and a beautifully clear Sunday afternoon, I decide to continue my mission to find a few more Cottage Point trig stations, and hopefully locate some Aboriginal engraving sites…

-My first stop is near the start of General San Martin Drive, where I take the Hungry Trail for about 50 metres, before leaving the track and heading directly up the hill, through thick scrub.
+My first stop is near the start of General San Martin Drive, where I take the Hungary Trail for about 50 metres, before leaving the track and heading directly up the hill, through thick scrub.
 Not far from the track is a long sandstone overhang, which I need to skirt around.

 I decide to first check out a potential engraving site that’s kind of on the way to the trig station, so I veer west, pushing through mostly head-high scrub.
 (Must have been hard work being a Trig Inspector – or perhaps the area was a lot less scrubby a hundred years ago)!
 Eventually I spot the rock platform below the low cliff that I’m on, and I scramble to the bottom.
 A few engravings are immediately obvious, including a number of circles.